 Another important point we need to make here: even though surgery is generally thought of as a “last resort,” that does not mean you should be afraid of taking that next step.

 On the contrary, surgery can represent a much more complete and longer-lasting solution—and one that will allow you to fully return to the activities you used to love.

 - Osteotomy – Cuts and realigns the joint; often combined with tendon or ligament repair to help hold the bones in the proper position

 - Arthrodesis – removes parts of the joint surface that are damaged; uses screws, plates, wires to hold bones in place as they heal

 - Resection arthroplasty – often used in arthritic patients; removes damaged part of joint, allowing scar tissue to form a flexible joint.

 - Exostectomy – removes the part of the bone that protrudes; does not correct the basic cause of the deformity; only used if the toe has not drifted

-Once we examine your bunion and the extent of your deformity, we will discuss with you the type of surgery we believe will bring the best result.
+Once we examine your bunion and the extent of your deformity, we will discuss with you the type of surgery we believe will bring the best result—based on factors such as your age, health status, and lifestyle goals.
 We’ll also explain what you will need to do before the operation, the anesthesia likely to be used, and what you can expect during recovery.

 Call Advanced Foot and Ankle today to discuss your options for your misaligned big toe today.
 Dial (208)-731-6321 for our office in Twin Falls, ID, or (208)-312-4646 to reach us in Burley, or request an appointment on our website.